 - If you try to access your pension before the age of 55, you’ll face tax charges that could amount to more than 50% of the unauthorised payment.

-- If you’ve transferred to an overseas scheme, you must comply with the taxation rules of the state you live in.
+- If you’ve transferred to an overseas scheme, you must comply with the taxation rules of the overseas scheme and also the state you live in.

 - If you’ve kept your pension in the UK and want to withdraw your income abroad, the amount of taxes you’ll pay depends on the double taxation agreements and local tax laws.